Lamar Odom’s Khloe Kardashian Admission Not What It Seems? ‘Their Relationship Has Undergone A Metamorphosis,’ Source Reports

-Lamar Odom shocked fans world wide when he admitted during a promo for The Doctors that he wants Khloe Kardashian back.
+Lamar Odom shocked fans worldwide when he admitted during a promo for The Doctors that he wants Khloe Kardashian back.
 The admission was certainly unexpected, and at least one source is reporting that the brief clip doesn’t tell Odom’s entire story.

 Before he sank deeply into the world of substance abuse, Lamar Odom was married to Khloe Kardashian.
-By all accounts, the pair were deeply, deeply bonded, and to this day fans still call the pair soul mates.
+By all accounts, the pair were deeply, deeply bonded, and to this day fans still call the pair soulmates.

-Soul mates or not, the relationship between the Keeping Up With the Kardashians star and the former NBA player wasn’t enough to withstand Lamar’s alleged infidelities and substance abuse problems.
+Soulmates or not, the relationship between the Keeping Up with the Kardashians star and the former NBA player wasn’t enough to withstand Lamar’s alleged infidelities and substance abuse problems.
 The pair were married in a TV special after a whirlwind romance in 2009, and after four years of marriage, Khloe filed for divorce in 2013.

 Lamar Odom Files A Response To Khloe Kardashian’s Divorce Petition: Khloe first filed for divorce in 2013. https://t.co/bwawsxOcip